uschpc/webportal-netlify-gatsby/src/navigation/education-and-outreach/other-resources.md

 ### edX

-Founded by MIT and Harvard, edX is a nonprofit organization that offers online courses from 140 higher education instititions. edX features both paid and no-cost courses that can be used to earn professional certificates and university credit.
+Founded by MIT and Harvard, edX is a nonprofit organization that offers online courses from 140 higher education institutions. edX features both paid and no-cost courses that can be used to earn professional certificates and university credit.

 For more information on edX, see https://www.edx.org/.

 ### Slurm documentation

 The CARC uses the Slurm job scheduling system for its computing cluster.
-In addition to our [Running Jobs user guide](/user-information/user-guides/running-jobs), official Slurm documentation can be found [here](https://slurm.schedmd.com/documentation.html).
+In addition to the [Running Jobs user guide](/user-information/user-guides/running-jobs), official Slurm documentation can be found [here](https://slurm.schedmd.com/documentation.html).

 ### Programming language documentation